asreview/asreview/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F680 Feature request"
 about: "I have a suggestion (and may want to implement it \U0001F642)!"
-title: ''
+title: ""
-labels: 'i: enhancement'
+labels: "i: enhancement"
 assignees: J535D165
 ---

 ## Feature Request